The next popular question-challenge of every presentation maker – is how to create attractive visuals if you are not a designer.

 Adding a thematic icon symbol to each item of the diagram will help you create professional atypical infographics.

 I have put together a list of a dozen of abstract business Concept Icons Ideas.
 Check it to see what symbols to use to illustrate concepts like strategy, innovation, flexibility, deadline, or risk:

 Design tip: stick to one style of icons, don’t mix various styles such as handdrawn and flat symbols.
 Remember good design is about being consistent and readable.

-Even if your diagrams won’t be ideal from start, keep on trying to use them.
+Even if your diagrams won’t be ideal from the start, keep on trying to use them.
 See our other blog about How to Present with Diagrammatic Format to learn to explain something using diagrams and therefore make presentations easier to understand.